jardelbaia/learning-ml/README.txt

-Some ML problems using R
+Some ML problems using R or Python